Greek School registration for the 2017/18 school year is on Sunday, August 27th and Sunday, September 3rd. Classes begin on Sunday, September 10th.

 The Greek School offers classes to Children as well as Adults.
 Classes typically begin during the second week of September and continue through the third week of May.

-Classes are offered in two forty-five minute sessions on Sundays from 12 Noon to 12:45pm, and 1:00pm to 1:45.
+Classes are offered on Sunday from 12 Noon to 1:45 pm with a 15 minute break.
 Tuition for one year is $125 per child ($150 for Kindergarten).
 Families with more than one child pay $115 for the second child and $105 for each additional child.
 Tuition includes the cost of books.

 Adult classes are offered for beginners as well as more advanced students of Greek.
 The adult classes focus on the basics of the alphabet, grammar, and the ability to use it properly in conversation.

-All classes are taught on Sundays from 12:00 pm to 2:00 pm, 2:00 pm to 4:00 pm with fifteen minute breaks.
+Classes are offered on Sunday from 12 Noon to 1:45 pm with a 15 minute break.
 Tuition for one year is $175 for per person and does include the cost of books.

 Being exposed to the Greek language is a special opportunity.
 It connects us more directly to the Greek culture and to a history of a nation which has played as great a role as any in shaping the world as we know it today.
 Greek has been spoken for over 5000 years by many millions of people; it is the language of our ancestors, our Church fathers, and we offer you the opportunity to join us in learning it as well.
 Greek is at the root of most western languages including one third of words in the English language - and probably well over half the words that may appear on college entrance exams.